X-ray polarization of the magnetar 1E 1841-045 in outburst

 dc.date.available2025-01-31T18:24:07Z

-dc.description.abstractWe report on IXPE and NuSTAR observations that began forty days following the onset of the 2024 outburst of the magnetar 1E 1841-045, marking the first ever IXPE observation of a magnetar in an enhanced state.
-Our spectropolarimetric analysis indicates that a non-thermal double power-law (PL) spectral model can fit the phase-averaged intensity data well, with the soft and hard components dominating below and above around 5 keV, respectively.
-We find that the soft PL exhibits a polarization degree (PD) of about 20% while the hard X-ray PL displays a PD of about 50%; both components have a polarization angle (PA) compatible with 0 degree.
-These results are supported through model-independent polarization analysis which shows an increasing PD from about 15% to 70% in the 2-3 keV and 6-8 keV ranges, respectively, while the PA remains consistent with 0 degree.
-We find marginal evidence for variability in the polarization properties with pulse phase, namely a higher PD at spin phases coinciding with the peak in the hard X-ray pulse.
-We compare the hard X-ray PL to the expectation from direct resonant inverse Compton scattering (RICS) and secondary pair cascade synchrotron radiation from primary high-energy RICS photons, finding that both can provide reasonable spectropolarimetric agreement with the data, yet, the latter more naturally.
-Finally, we suggest that the soft power law X-ray component may be emission emanating from a Comptonized corona in the inner magnetosphere.
+dc.description.abstractWe report on IXPE and NuSTAR observations beginning 40 days after the 2024 outburst onset of magnetar 1E 1841−045, marking the first IXPE observation of a magnetar in an enhanced state.
+Our spectropolarimetric analysis indicates that both a blackbody (BB) plus double power-law (PL) and a double blackbody plus power-law spectral model fit the phase-averaged intensity data well, with a hard PL tail (Γ = 1.19 and 1.35, respectively) dominating above ≈5 keV.
+For the former model, we find the soft PL (the dominant component at soft energies) exhibits a polarization degree (PD) of ≈30% while the hard PL displays a PD of ≈40%.
+Similarly, the cool BB of the 2BB+PL model possesses a PD of ≈15% and a hard PL PD of ≈57%.
+For both models, each component has a polarization angle (PA) compatible with celestial north.
+Model-independent polarization analysis supports these results, wherein the PD increases from ≈15% to ≈70% in the 2–3 keV and 6 8 keV ranges, respectively, while the PA remains nearly constant.
+We find marginal evidence for phase-dependent variability of the polarization properties, namely a higher PD at phases coinciding with the hard X-ray pulse peak.
+We compare the hard X-ray PL to the expectation from resonant inverse Compton scattering (RICS) and secondary pair cascade synchrotron radiation from primary high-energy RICS photons; both present reasonable spectropolarimetric agreement with the data, albeit the latter does so more naturally.
+We suggest that the soft PL X-ray component may originate from a Comptonized corona in the inner magnetosphere.

 dc.description.sponsorshipThe authors are grateful to the IXPE team for approving their DDT observation request of 1E 1841−045.
 The authors also thank the NuSTAR team for approving the DDT observation simultaneous to IXPE and the NICER team for continuing with the yearly magnetar monitoring program.
 A portion of this work was supported by NASA through the NICER mission and the Astrophysics Explorers Program.
 R.S. is partly funded through NASA grants 80NSSC21K1997, 80NSSC23K1114, and 80NSSC22K0853 (PI G.Y.).
 The material is based upon work supported by NASA under award number 80GSFC21M0002.
 M.G.B. thanks NASA for generous support under awards 80NSSC22K0777 and 80NSSC22K1576.
 W.C.G.H. acknowledges support through grant 80NSSC23K0078 from NASA.
 M. Ng is a Fonds de Recherche du Quebec – Nature et Technologies (FRQNT) postdoctoral fellow.